tessercat/daoistic-book/daodejing/19/english.md

-Stop explaining it to them and don't argue with them.
+Stop explaining it to them,
+don't argue with them,
-People would be a hundred times better off.
+people would be a hundred times better off.

-Stop lying to them and don't exploit them.
+Stop lying to them,
+don't exploit them,
-There would be no traitors and thieves.
+there would be no traitors and thieves.

+Stop forcing them,
-Stop forcing them and don't threaten them.
+don't threaten them,
-People would start helping again.
+people would start helping again.

 You might think these three sayings aren't very good advice,